We are excited to launch the PingAura MCP Server. This fast bridge connects your AI tools to your visibility data, audits, and content.

 And your AI assistant returns structured, up-to-date data from PingAura in seconds.

-With the PingAura MCP Server, your AI assistant becomes the single interface for both analysis and action.
-You get answer-first responses that you can immediately turn into code, content, or fixes.
+Your AI assistant becomes one interface for both analysis and fixes.
+You get answers that you can turn into code, content, or fixes right away.

 What you can do today (12 tools)